 A rash of kidnappings is moving through Nightdrift County.
 The media has dubbed them "The Milk Carton Kids."
 This has given Mallory just the sort of opportunity she needs to prove herself worthy of her father's adventurous legacy--a legacy passed down by her grandfather, Odran.
 But at the end of this legend, Mal's dad goes missing, and Odran won't allow the same to happen to her.
-When Mallory defies Odran’s command to stay inside until the kidnapper is found, she follows the trail of a mysterious girl in a coyote mask and embarks on a journey to save the Milk Carton Kids and find her father.
+When Mallory defies Odran’s command to stay inside until the kidnapper is found, she follows the trail of a mysterious girl in a coyote mask and embarks on a journey to save the Milk Carton Kids.

 Odran is Mallory's only family and friend.
 He has homeschooled her the whole ten years of her life, and she's known nothing else.
 Until now, Mallory's days have been filled with playful excursions into Brookwood Forest with a framed photograph of her father, Phelim, but all this time Odran has been carefully curating the stories he tells of his son's exploits, and with Mallory's growing suspicions, something's got to give--and soon.

 When Odran starts to worry about Mallory's obsession over

 her father's portrait, his friend and former colleague, Olivia

 Tsukino, suggests enrolling Mallory in Cloud Academy to

 help socialize her.
 Mallory has begun treating the portrait as

 her imaginary friend, as though her estranged father were there with her, and so Odran agrees that it may be time to introduce

 Mallory to the world beyond the stories he's told her.
 Mallory